johngodlee/geosci_linux_intro/geosci_linux_intro.md

 cd /geos
 ```

 It is important to note that while you can open files in the shared space, it is unlikely that you will have permission to edit them.
-Instead you can copy them to your `home` folder using `cp` to have an editable copy.
+Instead you can copy them to your `home` directory using `cp` to have an editable copy.

-Try this by copying the contents of the `/geos/netdata/wkzero` directory to the `~/linux_intro/downloads` folder:
+Try this by copying the contents of the `/geos/netdata/wkzero` directory to the `~/linux_intro/downloads` directory:

 ```
 cd /geos/netdata